-The DVSA have produced a series of video guides that explain in more detail what to expect.
-Each guide covers a different aspect of the show and tell test:
+The DVSA have produced a video guide that explains in more detail what to expect:

 The best way to ensure success on your test day is to do your homework!

-Download a free PDF of the Show and Tell questions you might be asked, complete with examples of how to answer —
+Download our free PDF of the ‘show me, tell me’ questions you might be asked, complete with examples of how to answer:

 Knowing how to care for your car is a compulsory part of the practical test.
-It will also help you to save you a lot of money on repair bills too.
+But besides being able to answer the show and tell questions correctly, understanding how to maintain your car will save you a lot of money on repair bills too.

 Your driving instructor will also teach you about the dangers of incorrectly inflated tyres and how they reduce fuel efficiency.
 Crucially, you will learn about how this can affect your car’s handling and even cause a blow-out when driving at speed.
-You’ll also learn other essential routine car maintenance skills.
+We’ll also cover other essential routine car maintenance skills with you.